joseocollado/SynCom_SpentMedia/README.md

 ### SM Processing.Rmd

 My master R markdown file was used when drafting my code, running stat tests, generating figures, and more.
-With no prior experience in coding (any langauge) I learned what I needed this year from my mxntor, lab mates, and the internet.
+With no prior experience in coding (any language) I learned what I needed this year from my mxntor, lab mates, and the internet.
 Any respectful tips, suggestions, edits, etc. are more than welcome.

 ### plate_maps.xlsx